softlayer/githubio_source/content/python/upgrade_virtual_guest_dedicated.py.md

 ```

-Upgrade the  Uplink Port Speeds.
+Upgrade the  Uplink Port Speeds (This script works for both options VSI dedicated and families).

 Change the "items" variable with the item keyName you want to upgrade your vs.
 e.g. I am upgrading the Uplink Port Speeds from 1 Gbps to 100 Mbps.
 ```